chaseungjoon/imposter/README.md

 ### 4) Voting

-- After a few (2~3) rounds of discussion, the players vote on who they think the Imposter is.
+- After a few (2~3) rounds of discussion, the players vote on who they think the imposter is.

 ### 5) Reveal